PetLabCo Logo

 If you’ve ever shared a bite of food with your dog or let them give you a kiss directly on the lips, you aren’t alone.
 And maybe, like many of us, upon seeing appalled faces or hearing revolting comments, you’ve said, “It’s fine!
 Their mouths are cleaner than ours are!”

-We hate to break it to you, but that may not necessarily be true.
+We hate to break it to you, but dogs’ mouths are not cleaner than human mouths.
 In reality, comparing our mouths with dogs’ mouths is tricky.
 There are some similarities, but there are also a number of differences to take into account.
 So, before you go sharing a bowl, let’s dive into your pup’s mouth (and the germs found there) a little deeper.

-Considering the things your dog licks, eats, or chews on — and that’s just the ones you’re aware of — it likely won’t come as a shock to hear that dogs’ mouths aren’t nearly as clean as we’d like to believe.
+Considering the things your dog licks, eats, or chews on — and that’s just the ones you’re aware of — it likely won’t come as a shock to hear that dogs’ mouths are not cleaner than human mouths.

 “A dog’s mouth has bacteria in it just like ours do — some species that are the same and some that are different,” says Dr. Chyrle Bonk, who has practiced in a mixed animal clinic for over 10 years.
 “While we both have bacteria, it’s important to mention that some dogs will eat things in their environment that aren’t considered food (feces, rotting food, etc.) which can definitely make their mouth less clean.”